Skip to main content

 Colonial Penn's guaranteed acceptance whole life insurance includes a two-year limited benefit period.
 If the insured dies within the first two years of the policy from natural causes, beneficiaries receive a return of all premiums paid plus interest rather than the full death benefit.
 Accidental death is covered from day one with the full benefit amount.
 After the two-year period, the full death benefit is payable for any cause of death.

-Call Colonial Penn at 877-877-8052 to report the death and request the Claimant's Statement form, or log in to my.colonialpenn.com to download the form and file online.
+Call the Colonial Penn Life Claims Department at 1-800-523-9100 (the number printed on the official claim form) or the claims call line published on colonialpenn.com/file-a-claim, 1-800-517-5102, to report the death and request the Claimant's Statement for Life Insurance Death Benefits, or log in to my.colonialpenn.com to download the form (generic, PA, and NY versions) and file online.
 Complete the form and submit it along with a certified death certificate and the original insurance contract(s) if available.
-Mail to: Colonial Penn Life Insurance Company, Life Claims Dept, PO Box 1918, Carmel, IN 46082-1918, or fax to 800-880-9325.
-NY residents: call 800-323-4542.
+Mail to: Colonial Penn Life Insurance Company, Life Claims Department, PO Box 1918, Carmel, IN 46082-1918.
+NY residents: call Bankers Conseco at 877-891-0915.

 Yes.
 An ILIT can own a Colonial Penn life insurance policy, removing the death benefit from the grantor's taxable estate.
 The trust can own the policy from inception, or an existing policy can be transferred to the trust, subject to a three-year lookback rule under IRC Section 2035.
 Once transferred, the grantor permanently relinquishes control.
-Contact Colonial Penn at 877-877-8052 to request an assignment form for ILIT ownership transfer.
+Contact Colonial Penn at 877-877-8052 to request a Request for Transfer of Ownership form (signed by the current owner, new owner, and a witness); note it does not automatically change the beneficiary, so submit a separate Request for Change of Beneficiary form to name the ILIT as beneficiary.
 Colonial Penn does not set up ILITs; you must work with an estate attorney to establish one.

 Colonial Penn's guaranteed acceptance whole life insurance requires no health questions and no medical exam, with acceptance guaranteed for ages 50-85, and includes a two-year limited benefit period.
 The permanent whole life insurance plan is available for ages 40-75 with up to $50,000 in coverage, requires health questions but no medical exam, and offers optional Living Insurance accelerated death benefit riders for cancer, heart attack/stroke, or chronic illness.
 LifeChoice whole life insurance is exclusive to New York residents, requires a few health questions, and offers coverage between $5,000 and $25,000.
 All three products build cash value after the first year, have locked-in premiums that never increase, and can name a trust as beneficiary or be assigned to an ILIT.